 Learn how to care for your baby and use the Pavlik harness orthosis.

-Your child needs to have the medicine called ipratropium.
-This information sheet explains what ipratropium does, how it is given, and what side effects or problems your child may have when they take this medicine.
+Your child needs to take the medicine called fluticasone.
+This information sheet explains what fluticasone does, how to give it, and what side effects, or problems your child may have when they take this medicine.

-Your child needs to take the medicine called amoxicillin + clavulanate.
-This information sheet explains what amoxicillin + clavulanate does, how to take it and what side effects or problems your child may have when they take this medicine.
+Your child needs to take the medicine called sotalol for their heart.
+This information sheet explains what sotalol does and how to give it to your child.
+It also explains what side effects or problems your child may have when they take this med